Sound Healing vs Yoga Retreats & Movement

 Sound Healing

-Yoga & Movement
+Yoga Retreats & Movement

-Morning practice arrives with the light—typically 6:00-7:30 AM.
+Morning practice arrives with the light — typically 6:00–7:30 AM.
 This is when the body is naturally receptive.
 You will move through gentle warmups, standing poses, seated poses, and closing.
 The pace is deliberate and internally focused.
 After practice, breakfast arrives slowly.
 Time to rest and integrate.
-Midday is free time—time for your own practice, reading, walking, or rest.
+The morning light shifts across the mountains.
+Midday is free time — time for your own practice, journaling, forest walking, reading, or rest.
+Many participants use this time for the pranayama techniques introduced in morning sessions.
 Late afternoon brings another practice session, gentler and more introspective.
-This might be restorative, yin yoga, or meditation—whatever serves the day's unfolding.
-Evenings close with reflection and rest.
+This might be restorative yoga, yin poses, or guided meditation — whatever serves the day's unfolding.
+Evenings close with dinner, optional sharing, and rest.
+Sleep comes naturally after a day lived in the body.

 Program Profile Comparison

-| Dimension | Sound Healing | Yoga & Movement |
+| Dimension | Sound Healing | Yoga Retreats & Movement |

 |---|---|---|